uc-cdis/BRH-documentation/docs/nextflow-upload-docker.md

 ### Overview

-This guide is for external users who have received temporary credentials granting access to push container images to a specific AWS Elastic Container Registry (ECR) repository.
+This guide is for users who have received temporary credentials granting access to push container images to a specific AWS Elastic Container Registry (ECR) repository.

 ### Prerequisites